-- The use of college computers and network services to harass or threaten other users.
+- Using college computers and network services to harass or threaten other users.

 - Publicly displaying offensive or obscene messages.